Juraij70/Juraij70/README.md

 I'm Juraij, a software developer in Abu Dhabi.
-Proficient in Java, Python, JavaScript, and SQL.
+Proficient in React, Java, Python, REact Native, JavaScript, and SQL.
 Explore my projects in my portfolio.
-Let's connect via m.juraij70@gmail.com/ LinkedIn/ Twitter.
+Let's connect via m.juraij70@gmail.com/ LinkedIn.

 <!---
 Juraij70/Juraij70 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.